molmod/tamkin/doc/tutorial/chemphys_theory.rst

 These are all intensive quantities, and we will refer to them in the remainder of the text as the `basic` quantities.
-All other thermodynamic functions (free energy, internal energy, heat capacity, zero-point energy, entropy and chemical potential) will be derived from the `basic` quantities in a general fashion.
+All other thermodynamic functions (free energy, internal heat, heat capacity, zero-point energy, entropy and chemical potential) will be derived from the `basic` quantities in a general fashion.

 The first step is to rewrite these quantities in terms of the